-Thursday 1 March 2018
+Thursday 29 March 2018

+Report

-Subject: Simultaneous Consultation - alongside "Unfolding the Plan - Rangitikei 2018-28"
+Subject: Simultaneous Consultation - alongside "Unfolding the Plan -

+Rangitikei 2018-28"

-То: Council
+To: Council

 From: Michael Hodder, Community and Regulatory Services Group Manager

 Date: 20 February 2018

 File: 1-LTP-4-2

-1 Introduction

-- 1.1 Council has a number of documents to consult on simultaneously alongside "Unfolding the Plan Rangitikei 2018-28". - 1.2 These documents will either be included in the Long Term Plan (Significance and Engagement Policy, Revenue and Financing Policy), are essential for budgets (Proposed Schedule of Fees and Charges 2018/19 and the Waste Management and Minimisation Plan), or are in need of review (Rates Remission Policy on Maori Freehold Land). - 1.3 An Engagement Plan for all five consultations has been developed and is attached as Appendix 1.
+- 1.1 Council has a number of documents to consult on simultaneously alongside "Unfolding the Plan Rangitikei 2018-28". - 1.2 These documents will either be included in the Long Term Plan (Significance and Engagement Policy, Revenue and Financing Policy), are essential for budgets (Proposed Schedule of Fees and Charges 2018/19 and the Waste Management and Minimisation Plan), or are in need of review (Rates Remission Policy on Maori Freehold Land, and Policy on Development Contributions). - 1.3 An Engagement Plan for all six consultations has been developed and is attached as Appendix 1.